Claire Dean

 Art and Weaving

-Art and textile have always been essential to Peru's culture, even before Inca times.
+Art and textiles have always been essential to Peru's culture, even before Inca times.
 Local people still spin and weave the wool of alpacas, llamas, and sheep into lovely colorful garments that they then sell to fascinated tourists.
 They also make beautiful blankets that have culturally important mythological symbols.
 But wool is not the only thing they weave-.
 The inhabitants of the floating islands of Titicaca Lake weave reeds to build the islands and the houses where they live.
 Other handmade crafts are wood carvings and jewelry, especially gold and silver.
 If you have been to Cusco already, you must be familiar with the "retablos"- the wooden altars from Ayacucho, which depict religious or everyday scenes, or maybe you have visited a weaving community such as Huilloc in The Sacred Valley, where the weaving techniques have been passed down through the generations for centuries, and where even today you can see the most authentic Cusco traditional clothing.

 Traditional Andean Weavings